 Attendance and participation in all clinical activities, lectures, team-based learning, and other educational sessions in each clerkship are mandatory.
-Students must request an excused absence from the appropriate clerkship coordinator, who will determine whether the request meets the absence policy requirements.
-If it does, the clerkship coordinator will enter the absence into a centralized Google spreadsheet, which is monitored by the OME.
+Students need to complete a request for an excused absence on the homepage of the Canvas website and receive permission from the Associate Dean for Medical Education.
+If granted an excused absence, students must then notify their preceptor/team.
 The clerkship coordinator and/or Director may assign makeup work for students, including additional clinical responsibilities for any missed days.